Friday fatality at Fernie Alpine Resort - BC Local News

 “He immediately called for support from Fernie Alpine Resort’s ski patrol, who responded to the scene,” said Corporal Jesse O’Donaghey, spokesperson for the RCMP Southeast District.
 “The patient was transported off the mountain by ski patrollers, and to a local hospital by BC Emergency Health Services.
 Sadly, despite the efforts of all involved, the skier was later pronounced deceased in hospital.”

-The man has been identified as a 35 year old male, originally from Quebec.
+The man has been identified as a 35 year old male in his thirties, originally from Quebec.

 Fernie Alpine Resort said that “our sincere thoughts and care go to the individual’s family and friends.”